astropy/astropy-APEs/APE5.rst

 This APE can be implemented in separate parts:

-* The low-level classes can be implemented by writing a representation class for spherical and cartesian coordinates, and then adapting the existing coordinate systems to the new heirarchy.
+* The low-level classes can be implemented by writing a representation class for spherical and Cartesian coordinates, and then adapting the existing coordinate systems to the new hierarchy.
 Much of the algorithmic side of the code should be reusable, particularly the transformation functions themselves.
   This could possibly be done by two people (one working on the representations, another on the frame classes), but it may be more efficient for a single developer to do this.

 * In parallel, the high-level classes can be developed, ideally by an additional developer.
-This interface with the low-level classes is inteded to separate concerns, and is specified in the API document (although some details will no doubt need to be worked out when the coding actually begins).
+This interface with the low-level classes is intended to separate concerns, and is specified in the API document (although some details will no doubt need to be worked out when the coding actually begins).

 The above will complete the framework described in this APE.
 The immediate follow-on work that should be enabled by this will be:

-* Defining locations on the Earth as part of the transform heirarchy.
+* Defining locations on the Earth as part of the transform hierarchy.
 Such location objects will be useful in `astropy.time`, as well as a planned subpackage for storing observatory locations.

-* Implementing the full ICRS <-> Alt/Az transformation stack, following the IAU2000 algorithms, mostly as implemented in ERFA.This will be simplified greatly by the re-organization described in this APE, as it will be easier to define new referebnce system/frames, and the IAU2000 stack requires a whole series  of such intermediate systems.
+* Implementing the full ICRS <-> Alt/Az transformation stack, following the IAU2000 algorithms, mostly as implemented in ERFA.This will be simplified greatly by the re-organization described in this APE, as it will be easier to define new reference system/frames, and the IAU2000 stack requires a whole series  of such intermediate systems.